We1337/University-Management-System-PHP-MySQL-Project/docs/admin/admin_class_viewCgpa()_docs.md

 - `$studentId` (integer): The ID of the student for whom the CGPA is to be retrieved.
 ___
 ### Flow
-1. Prepare the SQL query with a parameterized statement to select all rows from the `result` table where the `st_id` column matches the provided `$studentId`.
+1. The SQL query is prepared with a parameterized statement to select all rows from the `result` table where the `st_id` column matches the provided `$studentId`.
-2. Create a PDO statement by calling the `prepare` method on the database connection obtained from the `parent::connect()` method.
+2. A database connection is established by calling the `getConnection` method from the parent class.
-3. Bind the `$studentId` parameter to the prepared statement using the `bindParam` method to prevent SQL injection.
+3. The SQL statement is prepared using the connection and the query.
-4. Execute the prepared statement using the `execute` method.
+4. The student ID parameter is bound to the prepared statement.
-5. Fetch all the rows from the result set using the `fetchAll` method and store the result in the `$result` variable.
+5. The statement is executed.
-6. Check if the result contains any data by comparing the count of rows in the result array with zero.
+6. The result is fetched as an associative array using the `fetchAll` method.
-7. If the result contains data, return the result array.
+7. If the result contains any data (i.e., the count of rows is greater than 0), it is returned.
-8. If an exception occurs during the database operation, catch the `PDOException` and log the error message to the error log using the `error_log` function.
+8. If an exception occurs during the execution of the statement or no data is found, the exception is caught and a database error message is logged.
-9. Return `false` to indicate that no data is found or an error occurred.
+9. Finally, false is returned to indicate an error or no data found.
 ___
 ### Outputs
-- The method returns the query result as an associative array if data is found.
+- The query result as an associative array if data is found.
-- If no data is found or an error occurs, the method returns `false`.
+- False if an error occurs or no data is found.
 ___